-- Configure the Android SDK in IntelliJ IDEA, see Configuring projects.
+Configure the Android SDK in IntelliJ IDEA, see SDKs.

-- Make sure that the bundled Android Support plugin is activated.
+Make sure that the bundled Android Support plugin is activated.
 This plugin provides Android support at the IntelliJ IDEA level and is enabled by default.
-If not, enable it as described in Enabling and Disabling Plugins.
+If not, enable it as described in Manage plugins.

 - Create a project with an Android module from scratch, add an Android module to a project, or attach an Android facet to an existing Java module.